macsyd/csc370-database-project/project-deliverables/sprint-2/Sprint-2.md

 We investigated whether our database was in Boyce-Codd Normal Form (BCNF) by checking whether each functional dependency in our database had a superkey on the left side of the dependency.
 We found that this was true for all relations in our database, so it is in BCNF without needing any changes.
 This is explained in [database_bcnf_eval_notes.md](https://github.com/macsyd/csc370-database-project/blob/main/project-deliverables/sprint-2/database_bcnf_eval_notes.md).

 ### Enforce referential integrity
-Based on the functional dependencies and keys we determined, we added foreign key constraints to our database.
+Based on the functional dependencies and keys we determined, we added foreign key constraints to our database ([foreign_keys.sql](https://github.com/macsyd/csc370-database-project/blob/main/project-deliverables/sprint-2/foreign_keys.sql)).
 To test the referential integrity, we ran queries on our database, shown in [attempted_anomalies.sql](https://github.com/macsyd/csc370-database-project/blob/main/project-deliverables/sprint-2/attempted_anomalies.sql), to introduce anomalies into the database and observed that the constraints on our database prevented this from happening.
+Our foreign key constraints rejected 100% of the attempted anomalies.

 ### Use aggregation
 This sprint we have written demo queries using data aggregation by using the WHERE, HAVING, and GROUP BY operators.
 These queries are shown in [DemoQueries.sql](https://github.com/macsyd/csc370-database-project/blob/main/project-deliverables/sprint-2/DemoQueries.sql).